philipbwalya/auto-commit-demo/README.md

 # My Daily Inspiration

 **Today's Quote**
-> "If you can dream it, you can do it." — Walt Disney
+> "The biggest risk is not taking any risk." — Mark Zuckerberg
-*Updated on 2025-09-08*
+*Updated on 2025-09-09*

 See past quotes in [quotes-archive.txt](quotes-archive.txt).